The Tech Inside a Domino's Franchise: Why It's More Than Just Pizza

 Implementing Robust In-Store Cybersecurity Practices

-• Secure Your Network: Ensure your store's Wi-Fi network is secure and segmented.
-The network used for POS terminals should be separate from any public-facing Wi-Fi you might offer to customers.
-Use strong, unique passwords for all systems and enable multi-factor authentication wherever possible.
+• Lock Down Your Network: Make sure your store's Wi-Fi is secure.
+The network for your POS terminals must be separate from any public Wi-Fi you offer.
+Use strong, unique passwords and multi-factor authentication everywhere you can.

 • Physical Security is Cybersecurity: Protect your Pulse terminals.
-Position them so that screens are not visible to the public.
-Never leave terminals logged in and unattended.
-Control access to your server rack and networking equipment.
+Don't let the public see the screens.
+Never leave a terminal logged in and unattended.
+Lock the door to your server room.

-• Partner with Corporate Security: Stay informed about the latest threats and security directives from the Domino's corporate IT team.
-They provide resources, conduct assessments, and offer support.
-View them as a partner in protecting your business.
-A strong security posture is a critical asset for any domino's pizza franchise.
+• Be a Partner in Security: Stay up-to-date on security alerts from the Domino's corporate IT team.
+They are your partners in protecting your business.
+A strong security reputation is a priceless asset for any Domino's pizza franchise.

 Preparing for the Future of QSR Technology

-Ultimately, the technology provided to a domino's franchise is a powerful engine for success.
-By moving beyond basic usage and strategically mastering the full capabilities of the Pulse system, local digital marketing tools, and cybersecurity protocols, franchisees can significantly enhance their operational efficiency, improve customer satisfaction, and maximize the profitability of their business.
-This proactive engagement with technology is what separates the good franchisees from the great ones.
+In the end, the technology that comes with a Domino's franchise is an incredibly powerful engine.
+By truly mastering the Pulse system, local marketing tools, and security protocols, you can boost your efficiency, delight your customers, and maximize your profits.
+This deep engagement with technology is what separates the good franchisees from the great ones.

 Expert Reviews & Testimonials